harihardiyan/topo_domain_wall/README.md

 ## 👤 Author

 **Hari Hardiyan**
-*AI Orchestration & Computational Physics ft.
+*AI Orchestration  ft.
 Microsoft Copilot*
-Specializing in hardware-accelerated topological research and automated numerical auditing.
+“This repository is an AI-assisted code artifact generated via prompt orchestration.
+The author does not claim domain expertise.”